Those most responsible for last week's defeat are the most optimistic

 "And we saw good overtures from those members from different parts of our conference to get there because we all share these goals and we're just going to have to figure out how to get it done," he said.

+Rep. Tom MacArthur, R-N.J. and co-chair of the moderate Tuesday Group, said that he thinks that after the bill's collapse, there are now "enough people want to find a way to get to 'yes.'"

+"It's only been a few days so I think we have to wait and see how far people are willing to do," he said.

-The Tuesday morning GOP closed-door meeting was the first time the group met since the embarrassing admission that Republicans didn't have enough votes to pass their own health care bill.
+Tuesday's closed-door meeting was the first time Republicans met as a group since the embarrassing admission that Republicans didn't have enough votes to pass their own health care bill.
 Staff was kicked out of the meeting after the opening prayer, a rare move for their weekly gathering.

 It was described by lawmakers who attended as an open mic session where people discussed how to move forward.
 While no decisions have been made on how or when to revive the measure, members expressed unity.

-"The general consensus was let's just get it done," said Rep. Barry Loudermilk, R-Georgia, also a member of the Freedom Caucus, of health care.
+"The general consensus was let's just get it done," said Rep. Barry Loudermilk, R-Georgia.

 But while the conservatives, who are being blamed for the measure's unraveling, are most intent on revising health care, other members are less enthusiastic and don't trust that they will eventually get on board.

-Note: Update: An original version of this story said Rep. Loudermilk was a member of the Freedom Caucus.
-He resigned from the group earlier this year.